 Wang, R., Zhang, X., & Li, M.-H. (2019).
 Predicting bioretention pollutant removal efficiency with design features: A data-driven approach.
 Journal of Environmental Management, 242, 403–414. doi: 10.1016/j.jenvman.2019.04.064

-Guzman, C. B., Wang, R., Muellerklein, O., Eager., C., & Smith, M. (2019).
-Urban Stormwater Signatures Across the United States: A Machine Learning Approach.
-American Geophysical Union (AGU) fall meeting , San Francisco, CA.
+Guzman, C. B., Wang, R., Muellerklein, O., Eager., C., & Smith, M. (2020).
+Identifying relationships between urban stormwater signatures and watershed characteristics using interpretable machine learning .
+American Geophysical Union (AGU) fall meeting.

 Wang, R., Zhao, G., & Li, M. H. (2018).
 Developing longitudinal models of 20-year water quality in Texas gulf region—A hybrid of remote sensing and machine learning approach.
 American Geophysical Union (AGU) fall meeting, Washington D. C.